KaiUR/Pycatia_Scripts/README.md

 	Axis_To_Axis_Keep_Name.py
 		Allow user to do axis to axis transformation with any hybridshape keeping the original name of the shape.

+	Translate_Direction_Distance_Keep_Name.py
+		Allows user to translate hybrid shapes keeping the original names of the hybridshapes

 Process Document Scripts